xwmx/user_stats/README.markdown

 A Sinatra-based plugin template for displaying a user metrics dashboard in Rails applications.

 This plugin provides a starting point for creating a dashboard to view user metrics for an application.
-I created it to provide an overview of activity in the [Biblioti.com ebook publishing platform](http://biblioti.com) with inspiration from [other metrics dashboards](http://www.mindscape.co.nz/staff/johndaniel/index.php/2010/03/business-porn-the-company-dashboard/).
+Inspired by [other metrics dashboards](http://www.mindscape.co.nz/staff/johndaniel/index.php/2010/03/business-porn-the-company-dashboard/).

 In its current form, it assumes you are using Authlogic with a `User` model and shows some basic information about recent sign ups and, if your `User` model has a `last_request_at` attribute, information about active users.
 Edit the plugin as necessary for your application.